 - Demoralized army: – the Oyo Empire once boasted of a powerful cavalry force that was greatly feared by neighbors.
 With its army lead by powerful leaders, the empire was able to expand its powers, conquer new lands, and defend the empire from aggression.
 But it became clear from the end of the 18th century, that the once cavalry force has become a shadow of itself.
 This deteriorating state happened under the leadership of Alaafin Abiodun who favor building wealth and engaged in the slave trade to the neglect of the army.
 This greatly affected the fighting morale of the army and from then on, were able unable to defend the empire from external aggression and also marked the end of their war expeditions.

-- The Ilorin factor: – by the time, the jihadists attacked, the Oyo Empire was already weakened by internal contradictions which gave rise to instability and lack of united front against the invaders.
+- The Ilorin factor: – by the time, the jihadists attacked, the Oyo Empire was already weakened by internal contradictions which gave rise to instability and lack of a united front against the invaders.
 The Ilorin outpost was a border town, where the Aare-ona-kankanfo Afonja was supposed to use and defend the Empire from external aggression.
 But because of his own personal ambitions, he rebelled against the central government and attempt to carve out his own domain.
 To achieve his aim, he invited an itinerant Fulani preacher and his followers to help him, however, the jihadists eventually killed Afonja, took over power in Ilorin, and continued their drive into Oyo.
 Again instead of fighting to protect the integrity of Oyo, ambitious elements were preoccupied with the interest of carving out centers of power for themselves.
 As a result, the Empire could not provide a formidable defense against the Fulani forces and by 1838, the jihadists forces conquered the Oyo empire.

 Consequences of the fall of the Oyo Empire